legislation/data-documentation/api/publication-log.md

 ### Legislation

-The Publication Log feed contains one entry for each publication, republication or withdrawal of an XML or PDF representation of an item of legislation, which may be for the enacted or made version or for a revised Point in Time.
+The Publication Log feed contains one entry for each publication, republication or withdrawal of an XML or PDF representation of an item of legislation, which may be for the enacted or made version or for a revised Point in Time (PiT).

 The following is the example of the publication of XML for the 1/3/2021 revised PiT for Regulation (EU) 2019/2013 (from https://www.legislation.gov.uk/update/2023-07-07/legislation/eu-origin/eur/2019/2013/data.feed?format=xml&republished=false):